We know how important your personal information is and appreciate your trust in us to handle it carefully and sensibly.

 We only collect vital information to help with enquiries via our website or those received by phone or email.
 Your data is used to follow up on and provide you with necessary information in relation to your enquiry.
 We believe that these activities are unlikely to affect the fundamental rights and freedoms of individuals concerned.
 We have therefore concluded that the most appropriate lawful ground for the processing of your personal data is our legitimate interests.

-In the event you request any goods and/or services from us, we will rely on our contractual relationship to process your personal data to provide such good and/or services to you.
+In the event you request any goods and/or services from us, we will rely on our contractual relationship to process your personal data to provide such goods and/or services to you.

 In certain circumstances, we may also rely on a specific consent provided by you for the processing of your personal data.